f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     2022-01-18T01:46:40.247870+00:00 appliance-1 sys-host-config[10328]: priority="Err" version=1.0 msgid=0x7001000000000031 msg="" func_name="static int SystemDateTimeOperHdlr::s_finish(confd_trans_ctx*)".
     appliance-1#

-Within the bash shell, the actaul underlying path for logging is different; it is at the following location: **/var/F5/system/log**.
+Within the bash shell, the actual underlying path for logging is different; it is at the following location: **/var/F5/system/log**.
 The non-bash shell user interfaces (CLI,webUI,API) do not use the real paths, and instead use the virtual paths to simplify things for administrators.

 .. code-block:: bash